mars-planet/mars_city/servers/biometric_signal_sensor_interface/src/anomaly_detector/README.md

 - Some of the text files used are: `breathingrate.txt`, `br_quality.txt`, `ecg.txt`, `expiration.txt`, `heartrate.txt`, `hr_quality.txt`, `inspiration.txt`, `minuteventilation.txt`, `qrs.txt`, `resp.txt`, `rrinterval.txt`, `vt.txt` are the files downloaded directly from Hexoskin.`rrinterval_status.txt`, `sleepphase.txt`, `sleepposition.txt` were created using data extracted from the Hexoskin API.
 - Some of the algorithms will create multiple intermediate files in the working directory.
 - Refer to `../health_monitor/data_model.py` for the DB schema used to store the various anomalies.
+- For a broad overview of things, look at `anomaly_detectory.py` - though it doesn't call many of the AD methods, there is placeholder code to get you up to speed with how things work.
+- There are a lot of places where code for plotting graphs have been commented out.
+Uncomment them to visualize things.